Barry Allen: After death

 Iris is pregnant and has two children who have super-speed powers, the Tornado Twins, who later meet the Legion of Super-Heroes.
 In the multiversal variant known as Earth-247, each of her children themselves have children with speed-based abilities.
 One, Jenni Ognats, grows up to become the Legionnaire XS, while the other, Bart Allen, is born with an accelerated metabolism that rapidly ages him, and is sent back to the 20th century where he is cured by Wally West.
 He remains there as the superhero Impulse under the tutelage of Max Mercury, and later becomes the second Kid Flash as a member of the Teen Titans.
-One year after the events of Infinite Crisis, Bart becomes the fourth Flash until he is killed by his clone Inertia and the Rogues.
-Wally then retakes the identity of the Flash.
-Bart is later resurrected as Kid Flash by the Legion of Super-Heroes in the 31st century to combat Superboy-Prime.